yamil-5/school/README.md

-# self-taught
+# school

-Just the programs and code that I've been using to learn
+Just the programs and code that I've used throughout school.